tomcotter7/notes/genai.md

 I believe we can use a classifier model / smaller LM to do the same thing.

+Youtube Video from langchain [here](https://www.youtube.com/watch?v=pbAd8O1Lvm4).
+Notes:
+- `Active RAG`: LLM decides when and what to retrieve.
+- In this they use `langgraph`, which essentially creates a state-machine.
+The model can generate the `action` it could take.
+    - How would I implement this without langchain?
+    - What benefit does langgraph add? -> I think this can be done with function calling and a custom state machine.

 ## Fine-Tuning

 ### RLAIF